frontendpole/ReactApp-DietKit/README.md

+# Easy Diet App

-# Hi!
+Hi!
 Thanks for checking out this repository. :)

 This is a dietary calculator made for HoliDiet.